John Fetterman: Political positions

 Before running for the U.S. Senate, Fetterman was described as a social and fiscal progressive, including by himself, and was endorsed by Bernie Sanders.
 When running for Senate in 2022, Fetterman said he was not a progressive, "just a Democrat", saying that many parts of his platform that were once considered progressive are now mainstream beliefs of the party.
 In 2022, The New York Times characterized Fetterman as "left-leaning".
 Fordham University political science professor Christina Greer described Fetterman, alongside New York City Mayor Eric Adams, as "simultaneously progressive, moderate and conservative".
 After Fetterman rejected the progressive label again in 2023, NBC News called his ideology an "unorthodox brand of blue-collar liberalism, with a dash of outsider populism."
 In 2024, Fetterman said in an interview with Bill Maher that his stroke gave him the freedom to leave progressivism, and called it "very liberating".

 In 2024, a number of commentators said that Fetterman's views on Israel had shifted to the right and were more in line with those of Republicans.
 By mid-2025, Fetterman had made a number of moves that were characterized as becoming closer to Trump while repeatedly criticizing Democrats.
 The New York Times reported that he had grown "more conservative, mostly on Israel, but also on a range of other issues."
 Trump has since praised Fetterman, calling him the "most sensible" Democratic senator, which Fetterman said made his Republican family "proud".

 In a 2025 interview with the Financial Times, Fetterman said that progressives had won the 2024 election for Trump and are "intent" on doing it again, adding, "Some of the most extreme voices now are coming from the far-blue places that are removed from the real fight—and that's down in the important states that decide who's going to win the White House."

+On September 9, 2026, Fetterman appeared in a short video at the opening of Trump's midterm convention in Dallas.
+He said he was "always going to reject the extremes of socialism" and would "work with President Trump and defend the steel way of life."

 Abortion

-In a Democratic primary debate in May 2022, Fetterman said regarding abortion: "That is between a woman and her physician".
+In a Democratic primary debate in May 2022, Fetterman said of abortion: "That is between a woman and her physician".
 To the question if any exceptions exist, he said: "It's certainly not between me or any politician.
 We settled this decades ago, and the fact that these states are trying to repeal it... we have to push back on that."
 Later that month, Fetterman reiterated his position opposing any legal restrictions on abortion, including in the third trimester.